hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   to be different, but beyond that it could be single, if things are kept simple.

 * Maybe: Add support for string/buf data type wrt iflt|gt|le|ge

-* Sometimes iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once.
-Need to check whats occuring, initially by adding a iobwrite to console of what is read.
-  * this could be also to do with some signals triggering wrt the process or so.
-    Have forgotten, if I have implemented logic to continue reading, if read returns due to a signal.